-In more than a century it has brought to life many ambitious and important projects, taking Italian taste and craftsmanship round the world right from the beginning of the 20th century: what today we call “made in Italy”.
+In more than a century it has brought to life many ambitious and important projects, bringing Italian taste and craftsmanship around the world from the beginning of the 20th century: the so called “made in Italy”.

-In the historic site in Novate Milanese, still today the operating headquarters of the company, production concentrated in the first decades of the past century on fabrics for interior furnishing and, later, on those for railways: in the 1930s, Testori created prestige fittings for the Orient Express, the famous train that travelled from Paris to Constantinople and became a symbol of luxury and comfort.
+In the historic site in Novate Milanese, still today the operating headquarter of the Company, in the first decades of the past century, the production concentrated on fabrics for interior furnishings and, subsequently, on those for railways: in the 1930s, Testori created prestige fittings for the Orient Express, the famous train that travelled from Paris to Constantinople and became a symbol of luxury and comfort.

-In the Testori archives is another unforgettable name, Andrea Doria, the beautiful but unfortunate Italian ship, worthy heir of the 1930s transatlantic liners, a favourite with the international jet set at the time for the refinement of its interiors.
+In the Testori archives there is another unforgettable name, Andrea Doria, the beautiful but unfortunate Italian cruise ship, worthy heir of the 1930s transatlantic liners, a favourite for the international jet set at the time for the refinement of its interiors.

-Entry into this market proved a significant turning point for the company, directing it increasingly towards the search for products with a high technological content for the transport sector (aircraft, trains, cruise ships, buses).
+The entry into this market proved a significant turning point for the Company, directing it increasingly towards the research for products with an high technological contents for the Transportation sector (aircrafts, trains, cruise ships and buses).
 This ability to cultivate innovation, while maintaining the traditional values of “made in Italy”, is the unique and specific mission that Manifattura Testori has demonstrated with its fabrics yesterday and today.